truongsonghiep/journey-to-the-west/chapter-069.md

 The drug taken with the liquid boiled with these six things Will in no time banish the woe and ailment of your king.
 On hearing this, the various officials said, *"None of these things can be found in the world.
-May we ask what is the other supplement?”
-Pilgrim said. *"ITake the drug with sourceless water."* Smiling, one of the officials said, *"That‟s easy to get."*
+May we ask what is the other supplement?"* Pilgrim said. *"ITake the drug with sourceless water."* Smiling, one of the officials said, *"That‟s easy to get."*
-“How do you know?” asked Pilgrim.
+“How do you know?"* asked Pilgrim.
 “According to the people of our region here,"* said the official, *"this is the way to get sourceless water: take a container to a river or a well, fill it with water, and go straight back to the house without spilling a drop or looking back.
 When you return to